10 Best Ozzy Osbourne Albums Ranked

 Live at Budokan

-Ozzy has released two more studio albums: Black Rain in 2007, and Scream in 2010, as well as a cover album called Under Cover in 2005 .
+Ozzy has released three more studio albums: Black Rain in 2007, Scream in 2010, and Ordinary Man in 2020, as well as a cover album called Under Cover in 2005.
 Black Rain was the last to include Zakk Wylde, though he has now returned as a member of Ozzy’s touring band.
 Scream featured power metal shredder Gus G on guitar.